RSS Governance Review

 The Charity Governance Code highlights that a charity is best placed to achieve its ambitions and aims if it has effective governance and the right leadership structures.
 Skilled and capable trustees will help a charity attract resources and put them to best use.
 Good governance enables and supports a charity’s compliance with relevant legislation and regulation.
 It also promotes attitudes and a culture where everything works towards fulfilling the charity’s vision.

-RSS governance is enshrined in our Royal Charter and Byelaws, and underpinned by our regulations, which have provided a sure footing for governance of the Society for almost 200 years.
+RSS governance is enshrined in our Royal Charter and Bylaws, and underpinned by our regulations, which have provided a sure footing for governance of the Society for almost 200 years.
+The Society last undertook a review of governance in 2019, which had a limited scope and resulted in some minor changes.
 The code also recommends that governance is regularly reviewed, and Council agreed in March 2025 that a review should be undertaken to ensure that our governance supports the delivery principle set out in our 2024 Strategy: Our governance structures and processes are fit for purpose, efficient and inclusive.

 How?